ivanmorenoj/k3s-pihole-wireguard/README.md

 ```

 ## Pihole
 Pihole (as you probably already know) is a dns add blocker.
-In order to configure Pihole and make accessible in LAN network we need to configure a `LoadBalancer` service in 53/tcp-udp that binds in the local host.
+In order to configure Pihole and make accessible in our LAN network we need to configure a `LoadBalancer` service in 53/tcp-udp that binds in the local host.
 The web UI will be accessible through Ingress controller (If you don't want that just use a `NodePort` service in `pihole-ui-svc`)

-This manifest comes with:
+This manifest comes with three different configurations:
+- Pihole with upstream servers
+- Pihole with unbound
+- Pihole with DNS over HTTP(S) with cloudflare DNS servers

+Common configurations:
 - Persistent volume type `hostPath` (`/var/lib/pihole`)
 - Persistent Volume claim
 - Config Map (Timezone, admin email and upstream dns)
 - Secret (Web Password)
-- Pihole `StatefulSet`
+- Pihole `Deployment`
 - Cluster IP Services (Pihole UI, Pihole DNS)
 - `LoadBalancer` Services (Pihole DNS bind to host)